RussHewgill/unjosefizer/README.md

 ## Running

-To run, you will need [Rust](https://www.rust-lang.org/tools/install installed).
+To build, you will need [Rust](https://www.rust-lang.org/tools/install) installed.

 To run, `git clone` or download this repository, and run
 ```